 The second edition of Cartoon City is published with 451 Editions, and will be launched in Autumn of 2017.

 Val Mulkerns is an Irish writer and member of Aosdána.
 Her first novel, A Time Outworn, was released to critical acclaim in Ireland in 1951.
 She later worked as a journalist and columnist and is often heard on the radio.
 The Summerhouse was first published by the John Murray publishing house, London, and a new edition came out in 2013 from Tara Press.
 She is the author of five novels, three collections of short stories, two children’s books and many published essays and critical writings.
 In 2016, 451 Editions published a book of collected short stories, Memory and Desire, which was launched at The Irish Writers’ Centre and is currently available in all good Irish bookshops and international online sales outlets.

-Friends with the Enemy is Val’s memoir, and will be published by 451 Editions in September, 2017.
+Val’s memoir, Friends with the Enemy will be launch on 13 December in time for Christmas, 2017.
 She lives in Dublin, Ireland.